SgtCoDFish/bedrock-bootstrap/04-uart/README.md

 > A RISC-V `amoswap` instruction can be used to both read the full status and attempt to enqueue data, with a non-zero return value indicating the character was not accepted.

 We don't use this trick because we're only using RV32I instructions, and `amoswap` is in the `A` (atomic) extension.

-## Next

-Now that we've written a more complicated program - including a re-usable UART initialisation "driver", we can do something more complicated and write a program which takes input from UART.

 ## Notes